cognusion/emery/Readme.md

 # Emery

-An **WORK IN PROGRESS** imageserver that is backed by S3, fronted by groupcache, and supports HMAC signing and verification of URLs
+A **WORK IN PROGRESS** imageserver that is backed by S3, fronted by groupcache, and supports HMAC signing and verification of URLs

-## example:
+## example

 ```bash
 $ ./emery --listen=:8081 --groupcache-peers=:8082,:8083 --s3bucket myimage-test --key MYK3Yc00l --expiration 30m &